uchicago-cs/cmsc22000/website/syllabus.rst

 .. warning::

-    CMSC 22000 is undergoing a major redesign in Autumn 2023, and this syllabus is subject to change.
+    CMSC 22000 is undergoing a major redesign in Autumn 2023.
+The syllabus below already reflects all the changes done for the Autumn 2023 offering, but is still subject to change.

 ..
     .. note::